aausch/backup_and_scp/README.md

 WARNING:
 * this script clobbers files on the remote system; make sure you have local backups of them before you first start using it.
+* tested/used exclusively on a mac os x system